Nelsutro/FactuFast/deploy/README.md

 ## 3. Document roots

 - Laravel API lives inside `api/`.
 Its `public` directory must be exposed if you intend to serve the backend directly.
 A common approach is to point a subdomain (e.g., `api.yourdomain.com`) to `~/repositories/FactuFast/api/public`.
 - Angular SPA is copied to `~/public_html` by default.
-Adjust the `PUBLIC_HTML` environment variable when creating the deployment script if you prefer a different destination (e.g., a subdomain folder).
+If your hosting provider uses a different document root (for example, `/home/<user>/domains/factufast.cl/public_html`), set `PUBLIC_HTML` in `deploy/.deploy-env` or export it in `.cpanel.yml` before invoking the script.

 ## 4. Cron & queue workers